RpeoCiv/Math-Popularization-Program/README.md

 We encourage everyone to actively participate in the localization of these materials to help people with the same native language as themselves to learn them better.
 For localization, please create a folder under the appropriate module with the name of this language as an acronym, e.g. "zh-cn" for Chinese.
 And use the title of the translated content directly without changing it, and put it in the appropriate language folder.

+### Community norms

+1. Everyone has the right to freely upload teaching materials and videos
+2. The uploaded texts should be in civilized language and insulting words are prohibited.
+3. Any political discussion or allusion is prohibited.
+4. No pornographic content is allowed
+5. Racial discrimination and other attacks on certain groups are prohibited.
+6. Violation of 2~5 rules and regulations will revoke the right given in the first article.

 ### Logs:

 ##### 2021/10/2